-The other buzzy Auckland-wide project that you might have heard of is a potential light rail network, which reaches to the airport.
+The other buzzy Auckland-wide project that you might have heard of is a potential light rail network.

-The entire project is still in the planning phase but AT intends for light rail to become a fourth mode of transport within Auckland — this in addition to existing heavy rail, buses, and ferries — with lines potentially running to the northwest and Manukau, in addition to central Auckland.
+The entire project is still in the planning phase but AT intends for light rail to become the fourth mode of transport within Auckland — this in addition to existing heavy rail, buses, and ferries — with lines potentially running to the northwest and Manukau, in addition to central Auckland.

 While originally introduced in 2015 as four separate lines (notably none reaching the airport), the project was then scaled back to a single line through Dominion Road and then reappropriated to also service the airport.
-This was seen as a cheaper and more efficient solution to add rapid transit to the airport rather than running heavy rail.
+This was seen as a cheaper and more efficient solution to run rapid transit to the airport, rather than running heavy rail tracks.